Generic Name: nitroglycerin (topical) (NYE troe GLIS er in)

 Nitroglycerin is in a group of drugs called nitrates.
 Nitroglycerin dilates (widens) blood vessels, making it easier for blood to flow through them and easier for the heart to pump.

-Nitroglycerin topical (for the skin) is used to prevent attacks of chest pain (angina).
-This medicine will not treat an angina attack that has already begun.
+Nitroglycerin topical (for the skin) is used to prevent attacks of chest pain (angina). nitroglycerin will not treat an angina attack that has already begun.

 Nitroglycerin topical may also be used for purposes not listed in this medication guide.